Your shopping cart is empty!

-We believe biochar made from hardwoods make the best biochar.
-There are four aspects to making quality biochar:
+We believe the best biochar for soil improvement is made from hardwoods using intermediate time and temperature pyrolysis.
+There are four aspects to making quality soil biochar:

 When the right type of biochar is added to soil and compost, it can dramatically improve plant growth by improving: